 Introducing Breaking Boundaries, an interactive virtual reality celebration of history’s most influential women scientists.
 Their legacies are not only of groundbreaking discoveries, but also of overcoming obstacles, following passions, and breaking the mold.

-Designed and available exclusively for the Samsung Gear, Breaking Boundaries immerses players in the life and times of famous figures like Jane Goodall, Marie Curie, and Grace Hopper.
+Designed and available for the Samsung Gear and Oculus Go, Breaking Boundaries immerses players in the life and times of famous figures like Jane Goodall, Marie Curie, and Grace Hopper.
 Players will explore each scientist’s real-life work environments and will gain an intimate knowledge of their lives and achievements through fully voice-acted vignettes that are steeped in historical context.

 PRICE: FREE | RELEASE DATE: 2018

 PLATFORM: GearVR & Oculus Go | COMFORT RATING: Comfortable

 Today, radioactivity is used in a wide range of applications: medical treatments, energy generation, and scientific research.
 In 1898, though, it was still considered a mysterious property and hard to study.
 This all changed with Marie Curie’s work to discover radium, a highly radioactive element.

 For the first part of the 20th century, most didn’t consider the relationship that the “great apes” had to humans.
 Jane Goodall’s research would change that, showing them be not only intelligent enough to use tools, but also to form complex social and familial bonds.
 Her path to discovery began in an old army tent in Tanzania in 1961...